Abhijith-k00/ava--A.I-assistant/README.md

 Make sure Python 3.10+ is installed.
 Then install required libraries:

-pip install -r requirements.txt

-> If you’re using Pipfile instead of requirements.txt, run:
+> If you’re using Pipfile run:

 pipenv install